Doing Christmas Together

 “What was that whacking sound?”
 He asked.

-“The three angels had to decide who was going to slap our baby’s bottom, so they quickly did the sissor-rock-paper motions twice so that the one angel who won did the honors.”
+“The three angels had to decide who was going to slap our baby’s bottom, so they quickly did the scissor-rock-paper motions twice so that the one angel who won did the honors.”

-“Aw, that’s not the true, Mary?”
+“Aw, that’s not the truth, Mary?”
 Joseph said squinting his eyes.

 “You’re right, I made that up.
-I felt no pain at all because I think I was given a drug to kill the pain.
-So what I think I saw might just be discounted and no one will want to remember that.”
+I felt no pain at all because the conception was exempt from the curse that enables pain.
+So what I think I saw might just be discounted and no one will want to remember that anyway.”

 “It was the last angel.
 He was bigger than the other two.
 He slapped him with a smile on his face, like he always wanted to do that, while the other two witnessed the event.”